jeff-winn/homebridge-automower-platform/.devcontainer/hoobs/README.md

 Due to the nature of how HOOBS configures the bridge, there is a couple additional steps that must be performed once the dev container is running.

 - Launch HOOBS from VSCode
-- Open a browser to: http://localhost:8080
+- Open a browser to http://localhost:8080
 - Click continue with browser
 - Click disable logins
 - Let HOOBS complete its installation of all packages required, this may take some time.